-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - Room sensors can cost extra

-This device has pretty much everything you'd want in a connected thermostat: Alexa integration, music controls, and a smart sensor.
+Best Amazon Alexa Wi-Fi mesh router: Eero 6 Dual-Band Mesh Wi-Fi 6 System with built-in Zigbee smart home hub

-Best Amazon Alexa Wi-Fi Mesh Router: eero Whole Home Mesh Wi-Fi System
+Big homes need more than a standard Wi-Fi setup, and this is where a mesh network like Eero comes into play.
+Mesh routers help spread out your Wi-Fi signal to the parts of the home that need it most, which can make a big difference if your TV is on the other side of the house from your router or if you're sharing your bandwidth with other family members.

-Big homes need more than a standard Wi-Fi setup, and this is where a mesh network like eero comes into play.
-Mesh routers help spread out your Wi-Fi signal to the parts of the home that need it most, which can make a big difference if your TV is on the other side of the house from your router, or if you're sharing your bandwidth with other family members.
+The latest offerings from Eero feature welcome enhancements to make them faster and more secure and are among the best Wi-Fi 6 mesh routers around.
+They also include a built-in Zigbee smart home hub to help connect your disparate smart home devices.
+Eero also announced a Pro version of its Wi-Fi 6 mesh system that you might want to consider if you need even faster coverage, but for most, the standard setup should be more than sufficient.

-I recently purchased this eero mesh three-pack because even with fiber internet, I experienced several dead or low-bandwidth spots in my 2,300-square-foot home.
-Connecting the eero base unit to my fiber box was super easy, and in minutes I had the other units set up around the home.
+I recently purchased this Eero mesh three-pack because I experienced several dead or low-bandwidth spots in my 2,300-square-foot home, even with fiber internet.
+Connecting the Eero base unit to my fiber box was super easy, and in minutes I had the other units set up around the home.
 Now, I'm getting better Wi-Fi speeds than I ever did before (over 900 Mbps), and I have virtually no issues or complaints from family members who are working or watching Netflix.

-eero devices already allow you to monitor and control device usage, test your network, and share your Wi-Fi password, but if you are so inclined, you can subscribe to eero Secure or eero Secure+.
-These plans offer additional security and network monitoring features, as well as included add-ons for 1Password, encrypt.me, and Malwarebytes (in the plus version).
+Eero devices already allow you to monitor and control device usage, test your network, and share your Wi-Fi password.
+Still, you can subscribe to Eero Secure or Eero Secure+ if you are so inclined.
+These plans offer additional security and network monitoring features and include add-ons for 1Password, encrypt.me, and Malwarebytes (in the plus version).

-The integration with Alexa enables eero owners to control different aspects of their home network, including opening and closing guest networks and providing threat scans and ad-blocking.
-The eero units are available individually or in multi-packs.
+The integration with Alexa enables Eero owners to control different aspects of their home network, including opening and closing guest networks and providing threat scans and ad-blocking.
+The Eero units are available individually or in multi-packs.

 Pros: